 On 7/24/04 at Comic Con in San Diego, I had the pleasure of meeting Mark Hamill, and he signed my copy of the novel (I also told him about this website.
 So, Mark, if you are visiting, 'Hello!').
 Read about how I met Mark Hamill!

-You know you are in the 70's when you see actors Richard McKenzie & William Pierson.
-Both were on the hit television series "Three's Company".
+You know you are in the 70's when you see actors Richard McKenzie, William Pierson & Stanley Kamel.
+They each made appearances on the hit television series "Three's Company."

 That's right!
 Annie Potts was nominated for a Golden Globe Award in 1979 for "Best Motion Picture Acting Debut - Female" in Corvette Summer.
 And you thought the acting was bad in this film...shame on you. :o)